Resurrection: Hypothetical speculations without existing technologies

 Russian cosmist Nikolai Fyodorovich Fyodorov advocated resurrection of the dead using scientific methods.
 Fedorov tried to plan specific actions for scientific research of the possibility of restoring life and making it infinite.
 His first project is connected with collecting and synthesizing decayed remains of dead based on "knowledge and control over all atoms and molecules of the world".
 The second method described by Fedorov is genetic-hereditary.
 The revival could be done successively in the ancestral line: sons and daughters restore their fathers and mothers, they in turn restore their parents and so on.
 This means restoring the ancestors using the hereditary information that they passed on to their children.
 Using this genetic method it is only possible to create a genetic twin of the dead person.
-It is necessary to give back the revived person his old mind, his personality.
+For the traditional definition of resurrection, a restoration of the deceased's personality, or their brain, would be necessary.
 Fedorov speculates about the idea of "radial images" that may contain the personalities of the people and survive after death.
 Nevertheless, Fedorov noted that even if a soul is destroyed after death, Man will learn to restore it whole by mastering the forces of decay and fragmentation.